Tetration

-allowing for attempts to extend tetration to non-natural numbers such as real and complex numbers.
+allowing for the holomorphic extension of tetration to non-natural numbers such as real, complex, and ordinal numbers, which was proved in 2017.

 The two inverses of tetration are called super-root and super-logarithm, analogous to the nth root and the logarithmic functions.
 None of the three functions are elementary.

 Tetration is used for the notation of very large numbers.

 Introduction

 The first four hyperoperations are shown here, with tetration being considered the fourth in the series.
 The unary operation succession, defined as $a' = a + 1$, is considered to be the zeroth operation.